-Online therapy became increasingly popular in 2020 as people sought professional help to deal with the emotional and mental consequences of the COVID-19 pandemic.
+Online therapy became increasingly popular in 2020 as people sought professional help to cope with the emotional and mental consequences of the COVID-19 pandemic.

 In fact, the

-Not only is online therapy far more accessible these days with more therapists turning to online platforms to continue their practice, but it has also proven to help those dealing with isolation, depression, anxiety, and even survivor’s guilt.
+Not only is online therapy far more accessible these days, with more therapists turning to online platforms to continue their practice, but it has also proven to help people experiencing isolation, depression, anxiety, and even survivor’s guilt.

-Online therapy is not only a great option for those who are unwilling or unable to leave the safety of home, but it’s also a great solution for those juggling multiple responsibilities, such as parenting, teaching, and remote work.
+Online therapy is a great option for those who are unwilling or unable to leave the safety of home.
+It’s also a great solution for those juggling multiple responsibilities, such as parenting, teaching, and remote work.

-Most health insurance providers now cover online therapy sessions, which can make talking to a professional low-cost and even free, according to American’s Health Insurance Plans (AHIP).
+Most health insurance providers now cover online therapy sessions, which can make talking with a professional low-cost and even free, according to American’s Health Insurance Plans (AHIP).

 Some Employee Assistance Programs (EAP) also offer free trials and sessions for different online therapy websites, which could help employees gain access to a professional.

-Here are Healthline’s picks of some of the best free online therapy and counseling websites.
+Here are Healthline’s picks of the best free and affordable online therapy and counseling websites.

-eTherapyPro can help you decide if you’re a good candidate for online therapy with a free 3-day trial before you commit to a paid membership.
+This service can help you decide if you’re a good candidate for online therapy with a free 3-day trial before you commit to a paid membership ($40 per week).

 The service also provides you with anonymity if you desire.
-You can sign up under a fake name, as the chosen provider will only see your username.
+The chosen professional will only see your username.
 Additionally, you can also opt to just text with your therapist to keep your identity completely hidden.

 Doctor on Demand can provide medical mental health management from the comfort of your home.

-One of the best parts about Doctor on Demand is you can also talk to other providers not related to mental health, such as urgent care doctors.
+One of the best parts about Doctor on Demand?
+You can also talk to other professionals not related to mental health, such as urgent care doctors.

 If you’re looking to improve your relationship or marriage, ReGain gives couples and individuals access to therapists and marriage counseling.